14 Yellowstone Tips To Help Plan Your Park Visit

-We’ve been to Yellowstone twice now and we always seem to forgot just how much time it can take to get places.
-Be it the distance/miles, the traffic jams due to animal sightings to just the time it can take to find a parking spot, definitely allow yourself extra time to get to different attractions within Yellowstone.
+We’ve been to Yellowstone twice now and we always seem to forget just how much time it can take to get places!
+Seriously, this place is big!
+Be it the distance/miles, the traffic jams due to animal sightings, or the time it can take to find a parking spot, definitely allow yourself extra time to get to different attractions within Yellowstone.

 6. Respect The Wildlife & Be Bear Aware

-Please, whatever you do, do not get up and close with wildlife.
-It’s seems like a no brainer, but every time we’ve been to Yellowstone, there are always people that get a little too close to the wildlife.
-Not only are wildlife WILD, but provoking them can cause harm to yourself, your group or the animal itself.
+Please, whatever you do, do not get up and close to wildlife.
+It seems like a no-brainer, but every time we’ve been to Yellowstone, there are always people that get a little too close to the wildlife.
+Not only are wildlife WILD, but provoking them can cause harm to yourself, your group, or the animal itself.

 Enjoy wildlife from the proper distance and make sure you have binoculars with you if you want to get a closer look.

 Now, for being bear aware, it just simply means you are in bear country, and bears LOVE food.
 Do not leave food in your truck bed or displayed in your campsites or RV sites.
 Keep it locked up in bear proof containers and you’ll be just fine.